Mid0aria/Umi-AIO/README.md

 ## 📄・License

-This project is licensed under the GPL General Public License v3.0 License - see the [LICENSE.md](./LICENSE) file for details
+This project is licensed under the GNU General Public License v3.0 License - see the [LICENSE.md](./LICENSE) file for details

 ```js
   ・Educational purpose only and all your consequences caused by you actions is your responsibility